by Nebula Haze

 - Keep all electronics off the floor and make sure to untangle any wires, and it’s a great idea to tie them in place.
 A good rule of thumb is “electricity above the waist, water below the waist.”

 - Use a surge protector.
 Many surge protectors are built with holes in the back so they can be mounted directly to a wall.
 Note: a surge protector offers protection for devices plugged into it; it doesn’t protect humans (although a GFCI does)!

 - Always have a smoke detector in your grow room.
 They’re way too cheap to pass up!

 - Get a Ground Fault Circuit Interrupter(GFCI) – Many indoor grows involve having water somewhere near electrical outlets and a GFCI will protect you.
-A GFCI outlet stops power from flowing to the plug in the event of current-leakage (current-leakage equates to severe danger…electrocution!).
-You can also get outlets with GFCIs built-in for those who have experience in changing outlets.
+A GFCI power strip stops power from flowing to the plug in the event of current-leakage (current-leakage equates to severe danger…electrocution!).
+If you don’t want to use a power strip, you can get outlets with GFCIs built-in (for those who have experience in changing outlets).

 - Check your circuit breaker to make sure it can handle the amount of electricity you plan to use.

-If you’re getting set up with a new grow room, or just getting started growing in a space for the first time, there’s a few things you need to do before you ever plug anything in!
-In addition to standard electrical safety precautions inside the grow room, you want to make sure your grow space can actually support the amount of power you need.
+If you’re getting set up with a new grow room, or just getting started growing in a space for the first time, there are a few things you need to do before you ever plug anything in!
+In addition to standard electrical safety precautions inside the grow room, you want to make sure your grow space can support the amount of power you need.